 “I got a good bit o fat there, I’m more comfortable than a pillow.”
 She adjusted herself and he continued, “I got my uses.”

 Then some guys showed up on a jet ski, “Korsanlar!”
 I yelled using my limited Turkish to indicate that they were pirates.
 In a way there were.
 They came on board ate and the captain took their jet ski out for a spin.
 He did some tricks for us.
 Once again dinner and a show.
 Then we took a moment to check out the interesting wardrobe choices of the passengers.
-Check out this guys: Then it was time to go to the next “Hidden Cove.”
-We traveled for another 15 minutes and anchored at another harbor.
+Check out this guys:

 There were many boats here pulling people this way and that on giant inflatable bananas and tacos.
 Why is it that our inflatable toys are always food products?
 Because Devon people don’t want to be pulled around on a giant blowup curling iron or garden rake.
 Then the crew handed out floaty toys to all takers!